One bite of Grilled Pork Tenderloin with Peach Salsa and your taste buds will be doing their happy dance!

 Peaches and pork go together like peanut butter and jelly or salt and pepper.
 And this Grilled Pork Tenderloin with Peach Salsa is a wonderful example of an entree which is as perfect for a casual summer backyard BBQ as it is impressive for a fancy dinner party.

 If you like pork tenderloin, you might also enjoy these delicious and popular recipes: Pork Tenderloin with Mustard Sauce, Bacon and Mushroom Stuffed Pork Tenderloin, Pork Tenderloin with Blackberry Sauce.
 Need more ideas?
 Click here for some other main dish recipe choices.
+And, if by chance you like pork ribs, be sure to check out my easy recipe for baby back ribs today!

 How to make Pork Tenderloin Rub: